gladcolor/LLM-Geo/README.md

 - Add more case studies.
 - Improve the prompt generation.
 - Implement autonomous data understanding module.
-- Implement autonomous data collection module.
+- Implement an autonomous data collection module.
-- Develop a web-based front-end user inteface
+- Develop a web-based front-end user interface.
 - Test the integration of LLM-Geo with QGIS and ArcGIS.

 # Note:
 - In our intensive testing in Oct.
-2023, we found that GPT-4 returned correct code in a lower success rate.
+2023, we found that GPT-4 returned the correct code with a lower success rate.
 Anyone using LLM-Geo may need to run it multiple times with the debugging function turned on.
 We will continue to improve LLM-Geo, and please send us a pull request if you have any improvement!
 Thank you!

 - You may need the [geopandas](https://geopandas.org/en/stable/getting_started.html#installation) package to load vector files.
 Please install it in advance.